Hybrid Architectures for Language Models: Systematic Analysis and Design Insights: Experiments

 \subsection{Scaling Analysis}

 \paragraph{\textbf{Mixture-of-Experts are fully compatible with hybrid architectures.}}

 A few recent inter-layer hybrid models~\citep{lieber2024jamba, team2024jamba} have incorporated Mixture-of-Experts (MoE)~\citep{shazeer2017outrageously, fedus2022switch} to improve performance at fixed compute.
 In Table~\ref{tab:moe_optimal_line}, we re-examine MoE in inter-layer hybrids and also evaluate intra-layer hybridization, comparing both to baseline models.
 Across all architectures, MoE yields a substantial reduction in NLL (by ~0.08) and 4 point increase in few-shot accuracy.
 Since hybridization is applied to the attention component, integrating MoE into the FFN layer remains compatible with all hybrid models.
-The data-hungry nature of MoE also enables more efficient scaling of hybrid models for a fixed number of activated parameters. \looseness=-1
+The data-hungry nature of MoE also enables more efficient scaling of hybrid models for a fixed number of activated parameters.
+Refer to Appendix~\ref{app:setup_moe} for further details. \looseness=-1

 \paragraph{\textbf{Hybrid models are efficient and scalable architectures.}}